Allen, Texas: Sports

 In October 2004, the City of Allen purchased Chase Oaks Golf Club in Plano, Texas, adjacent to the southern city limits of the City of Allen.
 Chase Oaks, since renamed The Courses at Watters Creek, is a public golf course, and residents are entitled to discounted fees.

 A multi-purpose arena, the 7,500-seat Credit Union of Texas Event Center, was completed in November 2009.
-It is home to the ECHL's Allen Americans and the Dallas Sidekicks of the Major Arena Soccer League.
+It is home to the ECHL's Allen Americans, The North Texas Bulls of the National Arena League and the Dallas Sidekicks of the Major Arena Soccer League.

 Government

 According to the city's most recent Comprehensive Annual Financial Report, the city's various funds had $160.9 million in revenues, $105.6 million in expenditures, $654.8 million in total assets, $125.6 million in total liabilities, and $42.5 million in cash and investments.

 The city of Allen is a voluntary member of the North Central Texas Council of Governments association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 The Allen City Council consists of the mayor and six council members, who are elected to serve three year terms.
 The council's responsibilities include planning and approving the budget, setting policy, enacting ordinances, establishing municipal law, regulating zoning, and appointing board and commission members.
 A professionally trained city manager manages day-to-day operations.

 Appointments to City of Allen boards, commissions, and committees are typically two-year staggered terms, though some are three-year appointments.